Quantized plastic deformation: Conclusions

-To reveal the inner working of the re-formulated MTM, we started the paper with a presentation of the fully analytical study of a zero-dimensional prototypical `purely elastic' model.
-The mathematical transparency of such a model reveals why the evolution in the MTM subjected to quasi-static loading, necessarily breaks into a succession of continuous quasi-elastic stages interrupted by instantaneous quasi-plastic avalanches.
-It also explains how in the continuum limit, by accumulating infinitely many infinitely small avalanches of this type, one can obtain the characteristic rate-independent dissipation that is postulated in the CP phenomenologically.
-In fact, it is the analysis of such a toy model that naturally leads to {the} idea of the separation between the elastic and plastic components of the deformation, as well as giving the rationale for the ultimate quantization of plastic strain.
+To reveal the inner mechanism of the re-formulated MTM, we opened the paper with a presentation of the fully analytical study of a zero-dimensional prototypical `purely elastic' model of the depinning type.
+The mathematical transparency of such a model reveals why the evolution of the strain field in the MTM under quasi-static loading necessarily leads to a succession of quasi-elastic continuous stages interrupted by instantaneous quasi-plastic avalanches.
+It also explains how in the continuum limit, by accumulating infinitely many infinitely small avalanches of this type, one can obtain the characteristic rate-independent dissipation postulated in CP phenomenologically.
+We show that the analysis of this toy model naturally leads to {the} idea of separation between the elastic and plastic components of the deformation.
+Even more importantly, it provides the intuitive rationale for the ultimate quantization of plastic strain.
 Needless to say that, in view of its oversimplified nature, the zero-dimensional model remain{s}, at most, suggestive.
-In particular, it is unable to predict either the spatial or the temporal complexity of the observed plastic avalanches, which suggests that a fully geometrically-faithful analogue should be developed and studied.
-One of the goals of the present paper was to show that the proposed re-formulation of the MTM serves precisely this purpose.
+In particular, it is unable to predict either the spatial or the temporal complexity of the observed plastic avalanches.
+It suggests then that a fully geometrically-faithful analogue should be developed and studied to capture the critical nature of plastic flows in crystals.
+The goal of the present paper was to show that the proposed re-formulation of the MTM is perfectly capable to serve this purpose.